Linux 5.10 LTS is here as a significant kernel update

 - Linus Torvalds wants Linux running on Apple's new M1 Macs

 In a post yesterday, Torvalds says: "Ok, here it is -- 5.10 is tagged and pushed out.
 I pretty much always wish that the last week was even calmer than it was, and that's true here too.
-There's a fair amount of fixes in here, including a few last-minute reverts for things that didn't get fixed, but nothing makes me go "we need another week".
+There's a fair amount of fixes in here, including a few last-minute reverts for things that didn't get fixed, but nothing makes me go 'we need another week'.
 Things look fairly normal".

 Key changes in this release include a new fix for the Spectre vulnerability, a fix for the year 2038 problem (sort of Y2K all over again) and numerous performance improvements.